How to Get Around Egypt?

 By Bus

 Cairo International Airport is the gateway to Egypt and has nonstop flights to major world cities in Europe, Asia, Africa, and North America.
-You can fly direct to Cairo from New York, London, Paris, Toronto, Berlin, and more cities.
-When arriving at the airport, you can get to the city center or some attractions in many ways:
+It allows visitors to fly directly to Cairo from New York, London, Paris, Toronto, Berlin, and more cities.

 Bus